Top 47 ETL Interview Questions & Answers (2025)

 8. How do you approach ETL design?

-When you describe your design process, a few points to consider touching on would include:
+When you describe your design process, consider discussing:

 • Gathering stakeholder needs.